 No matter what we do there is always room for improvement.
 This article outlines how social media optimization can help with social sharing and building fans/followers.

 - Leave a comment, add your feedback or just tell us if you like this article

 - Implement some improvements based on above.

-- Read this article on Social Media Audit
+- Read this article on how to perform a social media audit

 - Share this post, that would be very nice!